rursache/Hackintosh-i7-7700k-Z270-Gaming-K3/README.md

 ## What works
 - macOS Catalina and macOS Big Sur
-- WiFi and Bluetooth + Airdrop + Sidecar
+- WiFi and Bluetooth + Airdrop + Sidecar + Continuity (OOB thanks to Fenvi T919)
 - Audio
+- HDMI/DP (OOB thanks to 5700 XT)
 - All USB ports
 - 1Gbit Ethernet
+- Everything iCloud related (Drive, iMessage, Facetime, unlock with Apple Watch, etc)
 - IGPU (must be enabled in BIOS and then in clover, i currently have it disabled but it works 100%)
 - Temperature monitoring for everything except GPU (no 5700xt temp support in VirtualSMC)
 - DRM content (Netflix, ATV+, Airplay 2 mirroring etc)